AzureDevOps3/duffney.github.io/_posts/2017-02-01-IntroToRegex-LabSetup.md

 ![excersiefiles](/images/posts/2017-02-01\excersiefiles.png "excersiefiles")

 Within the extracted folder there will be a directory called Lability.
-Browse into that folder and copy _IntroToRegex.ps1_ and _IntroToRegex.psd1_ to `c:\Lability\Configuration' If you kept the folder name of regular-expression-introduction when you extracted the zip you can use the command below to copy the files.
+Browse into that folder and copy _IntroToRegex.ps1_ and _IntroToRegex.psd1_ to `c:\Lability\Configuration` If you kept the folder name of regular-expression-introduction when you extracted the zip you can use the command below to copy the files.

 ```powershell